orchidsoftware/orchid.software/readme.md

 # Orchid Website

-This is the source of the official orchid.software website.
+This is the repository for website at [orchid.software](http://orchid.software).

+## Contributing

+If you spot any errors, typos or missing information, please submit a pull request.

 ## Building